 We’re not yet at the point where we can control our mutations, so evolution still reigns supreme over our biology.
 Our technology, medicine, all our know-how do, however, influence the effect of natural selection on our species — but that’s not the same as eliminating it altogether.

 At the same time, we’ve gained new selective pressures — we live in denser groups, meaning we’re at higher risk of epidemics.
-Throughout time, these genes have become increasingly important and increasingly selected for in our collective gene pool.
+Throughout time, these genes that confer resistance to disease become increasingly important and increasingly selected for in our collective gene pool.
 Modern medicine largely insulates us from epidemics today, but if one hits and we don’t have a cure, those whose genes can provide an edge will be around to repopulate, and the rest likely will not.
 Thus, those genes will become even more prevalent.